-On arrival in Cusco we travel to a very special place indeed: the house of our local tour-leader!
-We meet the family and have a chance to sample their traditional homemade coca tea which helps with the effects of altitude.
+On arrival we travel to a very special place indeed: the house of our local tour-leader!
+We meet the family and have a chance to sample their most traditional home made coca tea which helps with the effects of altitude.
 Their mother is also well known throughout the region for her delicious empanadas and sweets.
-After our visit to ‘mum’, we drive to our hotel in the Sacred Valley of the Incas.
+After our visit to ‘mum’, we drive to our hotel in the beautiful Sacred Valley of the Incas.
 On the way we will go through the beautiful ‘Granary of the Incas’ and we may have a chance to glimpse Andean glaciers in the area.

 This morning we drive to the town of Ollantaytambo, situated at the foot of spectacular Inca ruins that once protected the entrance to the lower Urubamba Valley.
 The temple area is at the top of steep terracing, providing excellent defences.
 Stone used for these buildings was brought from a quarry high up on the opposite side of the Urubamba River – an incredible feat involving thousands of workers.
 Ollantaytambo is the only Inca settlement to have resisted attacks from the Spanish.
 We also visit the famous Pisaq arts and crafts market, a colourful and vibrant fair for which this delightful town is famous.

-Continuing our exploration of the Sacred Valley of the Incas, we travel high into the mountains to visit a remote community.
+Today we continue to explore the Sacred Valley of the Incas, travelling high into the mountains to visit a remote community.
 These charming people rarely venture out of their settlement and it is a privilege to meet them.
 This is very much a Travel Directors’ trademark as it is a unique chance to experience a very genuine, typical and traditional way of life which has not changed for centuries.
 This visit takes us back in time as we interact and mingle with the original people of this ancient land.

-After an early breakfast we transfer to Ollantaytambo for the amazing vistadome train ride to Machu Picchu.
+After breakfast we have an early morning transfer to Ollantaytambo for the amazing vistadome train ride to Machu Picchu.